Rush fan page

 Hold Your Fire

 Two music videos were released with Hold Your Fire: Time Stand Still and Lock and Key, the latter being on the Chronicles video release.
 The 2015 Abbey Road remaster was used for a reissue and is the most current CD-ROM release.
+The single Time Stand Still was released 19 October 1987, with High Water on side B in the US, and Force Ten in the UK.
+Prime Mover was released in 1988, with Tai Shan on side B. The 40th anniversary will be celebrated 8 September 2027.

 A Show of Hands

 There's also a DVD of the concert from Rush Replay X 3, (but without Lock and Key, which was on the LaserDisc release).
 The missing video is on R40.
+A single was released in 1989 with live versions of Closer to the Heart, and Witch Hunt (side B).

 Presto